OBOAcademy/obook/redesign/01_ontologyTermUse.md

 <a name="explain"></a>
 ## 1. Explain why ontologies are useful

+Ontologies provide a logical classification of information in a particular domain or subject area.
+Ontologies can be used for data annotations, for structuring disparate data types, classifying information, for inferencing and reasoning across data and computational analyses.

 <a name="find"></a>
 ## 2. Find good ontologies

 <a name="repo"></a>
 ## 3. Ontology repositories